 Government as a Model Business Study

-The Government as a Model Business Study was completed by the former Office of the Australian Small Business Commissioner.
+The Government as a Model Business Study was completed in 2014 by the former Office of the Australian Small Business Commissioner.
 It was a multi-phase project aimed at improving the business environment by identifying model business behaviours and influencing change in government business behaviour.
 You can download a pdf or Word copy of the full report.

 Phase one of the Study, Australian Business Leaders: A study of model business behaviours, harnessed the expertise and experience of Australian business leaders to identify the key characteristics of a model business.
 The characteristics were broadly identified under the themes of strategy, stakeholders, staff and success.